Cherry Hill

 To tune a guitar without a tuner, first identify the guitar notes.

-Here is a tip to memorize the guitar notes: Eddie Ate Dynamite, Good Bye Eddie.
+Here is a tip to memorize the guitar string names: Eddie Ate Dynamite, Good Bye Eddie.

 Tuning each guitar string notes